Valks-Games/sankari/.github/CONTRIBUTING_CODER.md

 # Fetch data from upstream
 git fetch upstream

-# Merge upstream with your fork
+# Merge upstream with your fork (if you don't care about your history, then replace merge with rebase)
 git merge upstream/main
 ```